E-xyza/Exonerate/README.md

 elixir does not support a floating point remainder guard, and also because it is impossible for a floating point to guarantee sane results (e.g. for IEEE Float64, `1.2 / 0.1 != 12`)
-- currently remoteref is not supported.
 - 'definitions' is disabled in pre-draft-7, for now.
 Please use absolute refs.

 Works in progress:

-- support for remoteref
-- support for unevaluatedItems, unevaluatedProperties
+- support for dynamicRef, dynamicAnchor
 - support for contentMediaType
 - support for contentEncoding
 - support for named anchors
 - better uri support
-- support for function_from_map
 - support for more formatted strings

 Note: